Ruffmantom/CodeQuiz/README.md

 # CodeQuiz
 making a quiz with HTML, CSS and Javascript

 This README is for the purpose to showcase the work I have done to accomplish this homework.
-So I really wanted to show the process of how it all came together but I will have to update this read me when I get a chance.
-Im very pleased with how the program turned out, I just need to tweak a few bugs and fix some things that I would like to see.
-Honestly this was the most code or logic we have done so far and uses everything pluss a little more that we have learned hah.
-Im glad to see the progress my brain is making in learning this lol.
+The functionality of this quiz was all made with Javascript/ jQuery.
+Using an object that stored all the questions and looping through the object to display them.

+To start, simply type your name and click start.

+Your first question will pop up and the timer up at the top left will start to count down.
+If you get an answer wrong, the timer will get a 10 second decrement.
+If you get the answer right you will get a 10 second increase.
+At the end of the quiz or if you run out of time it will showcase your name that was saved with local storage and the score you got.

+This was a really fun project and I plan on improving it every now and then to really get rid of all the bugs.